 Non-cricitical extensions (broadcast signaling)

 If the early implemented feature involves one or more non-critical extensions in broadcast signaling (i.e. system information), the UE shall comprehend the parts of the transfer syntax (ASN.1) of release X+ N that are related to the feature implemented early.
 The SIB(s) containing the release X+ N fields related to the early implemented features may also include other extensions concerning releases from X upto X+N. The UE shall comprehend such intermediate fields (but again is not required to support the functionality associated with these intermediate fields, in case this concerns optional features not supported by the UE).

+F.2 E-UTRAN requirements

+An E-UTRAN implementations does not indicate that it supports a particular release.
+Moreover, an E-UTRAN implementation that sends an RRC message including a extension introduced in release X is not required to comprehend the entire transfer syntax (ASN.1) of that release X.

+If E-UTRAN indicates support of a feature F1 that is introduced in REL-X and that involves one or more in UL DCCH extensions, the E-UTRAN shall obviously comprehend these.
+This may concern e.g. UE assistance, failure information.
+The feature may also involve critical UL DCCH extensions and these extensions may include sub-fields related to other features e.g. F2.
+The network is not required to support extensions for F2 that are introduced in release X unless it explcitly indicates this i.e. this is not implied by indicating support of feature F1.

+NOTE 1: The previous is required to enable that a UE supporting F1 and F2 and use the critical extension introduced in REL-X to provide the UL DCCH information concerning both features.
+I.e. avoid that UE cannot provide them together and will instead have to signal two versions of the concerned message/ IE.